Engineers’ Choice Awards: Frequently Asked Questions

 Q: Is there an awards presentation?

-A: Yes, there's an awards ceremony with photographer present as part of the Engineering Awards in Manufacturing dinner; details are sent to the award winners in early February.
+A: Yes, there's an awards ceremony with photographer present as part of the Engineering Awards in Manufacturing dinner in March 2016; details are sent to the award winners in early February.

 Q: Can I get an editorial quote from Control Engineering to include in a press release announcing the achievement?